 How do banks ensure secure transactions?

-Mandatory Registering for SMS Alerts: The only way to ensure whether authorized transactions are carried out is to notify customers every time whenever there is any transaction on their account, whether it is savings account or credit card.
-Banks will have to make it compulsory for customers to register for SMS alerts and even e-mail alerts for electronic banking transactions.
-So, whenever a transaction will happen in your account, you will immediately get an SMS on your registered mobile number and your registered email address with your bank.
+Mandatory Registering for SMS Alerts: The only way to ensure whether authorized transactions are carried out is to notify users every time whenever there is any transaction.
+Banks make it compulsory for you to register for SMS alerts and even email alerts for all banking transactions.
+So, whenever a transaction will happen in your account, you will immediately get an SMS on your mobile number and email address registered with the bank.

 Tips to Conduct Online Transactions Safely

 Given the amount of time we spent in front of a computer screen, it’s important to follow some simple steps to ensure all our financial transactions, such as net banking and online bookings and purchases are secure.
 Take a look:

 - Anti-virus software: Always use a licensed and latest version of anti-virus software to ensure complete protection against malware, phishing and Trojan virus.